ankit5107tamu/Fake-News-Detection/_posts/2025-05-01-fake-news-detection.md

 | **PHEME** | Twitter rumor threads, emotionally rich |

 We ran:
-- Zero-shot and few-shot prompts
+- LLaMA-3.1-8b for zero-shot classifications the baseline method, against which we would compare our approach.
-- With and without sentiment/emotion
+- The output we got from the EmoLLM was appended to the dataset and this new embedded daatset was run on the Llama classifier with zero-shot and few-shot prompting.
-- And used ranking vs generation inference
+- And used ranking experiments were run combined with zero-shot and few-shot promopting to mitigate generation bias.

 ---